Adlink-ROS/apriltag_ros/README.md

 ## Quickstart

-Starting with a working ROS installation (Kinetic and Melodic are supported):
+Starting with a working ROS installation:

 ```
 mkdir -p ~/apriltag_ros2_ws/src                # Make a new workspace